This post has technology in the classroom examples: fun ideas to engage your students.

-So here are some things you can do in class, which are especially good if you teach teens, as teens often think these things are COOL:
+Here are some examples of integrating technology into the classroom, which is especially good if you teach teens, as teens often think these things are COOL:

-Free to create and use.
-For example Google and Word Press.
-Type in FREE BLOG into your search bar and you will find direct links to providers.
-Class blogs by theme work well, such as a homework blog, pop blog, fashion blog and so on.
-Students will gravitate naturally to the blogs that most interest them.
+Blogs are free to create and use—for example, Word Press.
+If you type in FREE BLOG into your search bar, you will find direct links to providers.
+Creating several blogs, each with a theme, works well, such as a homework blog, pop blog, fashion blog, etc. Students will gravitate naturally to the blogs that most interest them.

-Great sites for fun research and learning opportunities are YouTube, Lyrics.com for songs, dictionary sites such as dictionary.com and Wordle, which generates word clouds.
-Open Dictionary by Macmillan lets you submit new words for the dictionary, such as words your students have made up...no promises they will be accepted!
+Great sites for fun research and learning opportunities are YouTube, Lyrics.com for songs, dictionary sites such as dictionary.com, and Wordle, which generates word clouds.
+Open Dictionary by Macmillan lets you submit new words for the dictionary, such as words your students have made up, although it is unlikely Macmillan will accept them!

 3. Use a WIKI

-This is an interactive area where students contribute and modify content.
-It is different to a blog where the blog owners can moderate comments - i.e. scrap anything they don't like.
-Whereas with a Wiki students can actually modify the content, not just comment on it.
-Type CREATE A WIKI into google and you'll find providers.
-No charge!
+A WIKI is an interactive area where students contribute and modify content.
+It is different from a blog where the blog owners can moderate comments – i.e., scrap anything they don’t like.
+In contrast, students can modify content on a Wiki, not just comment on it.
+Therefore, it is good to appoint some students to moderate the content and watch out for unkind comments or cyberbullying.
+Type CREATE A WIKI into your search browser to find a free provider.

 4. Create or use a VLE

-If anyone is using this type of thing already do let me know if you would be happy to share the info with other teachers.
 Moodle.org is a site where you may download your own VLE platform and host it on your school computers.
-This would be for you if you love spending hours in front of the computer with cool technology, otherwise delegate the job!!!
+This task will be for you if you love spending hours with cool technology in front of the computer.
+Otherwise, delegate the job!

 5. Mobile phones